ESP32 Power Consumption & Sleep Modes [All Variants]

 However, if you still need WiFi, you’ll have to keep switching between active and sleep modes periodically after connecting to the access point (AP) successfully.
 In the modem sleep mode, Radio, WiFi, and BT are turned OFF in order to reduce power consumption.
 The ESP32 device (station) can keep the connection with the AP in modem sleep mode.
 This is using what’s known as DTIM (Delivery Traffic Indication Message).

 The basic idea behind the DTIM beacon technique is to periodically send a message with beacons.
-Which notifies all stations to wake up from sleep state and synchronize between all the members in the network.
+This notifies all stations to wake up from the sleep state and synchronize between all the members in the network.
 The DTIM beacon interval time dictates the sleeping time in which the ESP32 will be in “modem sleep mode” before it switches back to “active” in order to receive the DTIM frame from the AP.

 This process can happen more or less frequently, leading to the emergence of 2 additional derivatives of the “Modem Sleep Mode”.
 These two modes are as follows: